 Because IFN’s fiber optic system runs throughout Indiana, we were a natural fit for Beck’s Hybrids’ needs.
 We tied Beck’s into IFN’s broadband infrastructure very quickly—in just a few months.
-Beck’s and IFN have continued to partnered to keep Beck’s communications capabilities on pace with its highly aggressive growth strategy.
+Beck’s and IFN have continued to partner to keep Beck’s communications capabilities on pace with its highly aggressive growth strategy.

 One of the keys to IFN’s success with Beck’s has been our ability to accommodate its budget requirements.
 “IFN was able to work with us on a five–year financing program, and that’s what made the deal even more attractive,” said Fruth.
 “There is a lot of transparency with IFN, and that was a big factor.
 IFN allowed us to spread the initial construction costs over the original term, and then once we had it paid off, we still saw a huge decrease in our bill.
 From a business standpoint, it was easy for us to sell the program to management because there was an immediate economic impact for our company.”

 A major part of Beck’s growth strategy was the expansion of its physical presence into neighboring states, in areas that are every bit as rural as their Indiana headquarters.
 IFN was able to add considerable value to our relationship with Beck’s by cooperating with our broad partner network.